receptron/SlashGPT/README.md

 }
 ```

-## Standard Test Squence
+## Standard Test Sequence

-This is the standard test squence.
+This is the standard test sequence.

 ```
 # Test REST API